PayPal Holdings, Inc. (PYPL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 11, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to PayPal Holdings, Inc. ("PayPal" or the "Company") (NASDAQ: PYPL) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 12, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PayPal Holdings, Inc. ("PayPal" or the "Company") (NASDAQ: PYPL).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PAYPAL HOLDINGS, INC. (PYPL), CLICK HERE BEFORE APRIL 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?